todd-hagler/docs/content/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect.md

 {% ifversion actions-oidc-hardening-config %}
 ## Customizing the token claims

 You can security harden your OIDC configuration by customizing the claims that are included with the JWT.
-These customisations allow you to define more granular trust conditions on your cloud roles when allowing your workflows to access resources hosted in the cloud:
+These customizations allow you to define more granular trust conditions on your cloud roles when allowing your workflows to access resources hosted in the cloud:

 {% ifversion ghec %} - For an additional layer of security, you can append the `issuer` url with your enterprise slug.
 This lets you set conditions on the issuer (`iss`) claim, configuring it to only accept JWT tokens from a unique `issuer` URL that must include your enterprise slug.{% endif %}
 - You can standardize your OIDC configuration by setting conditions on the subject (`sub`) claim that require JWT tokens to originate from a specific repository, reusable workflow, or other source.